-The South Padre Island Chamber of Commerce nominated longtime chamber member and Island business owner Doyle Wells to the RGV Walk of Fame for 2019.
-Wells was selected for this great honor and was recognized at the official induction ceremonies on February 27, 2019 at State Farm Arena.
+The South Padre Island Chamber of Commerce nominated longtime chamber member and Island business owner Liz (Liz) Money to the RGV Walk of Fame for 2020.
+Money was selected for this great honor and was recognized at the official induction ceremonies on March 4, 2020 at State Farm Arena.

 Liz, better known as Liz, came to the Rio Grande Valley in 1993 from Oklahoma where she worked at General Motors Corporation for 12 years, and opened her first Island business; Sea Sentials.
 In 1996, Liz and her partner Diane Denson opened Ship Shape Clothing and Gift Shop.
 They further invested in the Island and built a large multi-use building on Padre Blvd which includes two business, one office, two apartments and seven garage/storage units.
 They started a shipping business called SOS (Shipping is our Specialty), which opened the same day the Queen Isabella Memorial Bridge collapsed, and later sold the business to an investor who operates this successful business today.
 Liz also owned and operated Sandpiper Gift Shop at the former Sheraton Hotel from 2004 to 2014, and the gift shop at Sea Ranch Restaurant from 2004 to 2012.
 Today, she owns a total of twelve properties on South Padre Island.